Registered Membership for Established Members G10+

 - Be a current G10+ NZILA member.

-If you are attending the Registration Interview in 2022 an application form will need to be completed in September 2022, a date will be confirmed for this nearer the time.
+If you are attending the Registration Interview in 2024 please advise email@example.com to register your interest.
+An application form will need to be completed by September (date TBC)

 You will require:

 - the endorsement of two NZILA Registered Landscape Architects (500 word citation from Sponsor);

 - summary of professional experience - a CV or 3-page resume;

 - Portfolio summarising practice experience (including NZ experience) - 30MB maximum file size;

 - Evidence of 15 points of CPD covering a period of 45 weeks prior to application;

 An invoice for the Application fee of $499 + gst will be issued on receipt of the application.

 Applicants will need to attend and pass the Institute’s examination to become a Registered Member.
 Interviews for candidates applying under the Established Member process will be focused on NZILA and New Zealand core practice areas.
 Candidates are expected to demonstrate a highly developed understanding of their responsibilities to the profession, the Institute, the community and the environment.